 Look, are you trying to tell me I don’t know how to run a business?
-Honestly, it’s useless trying to deal with you, like I’m flogging a dead horse!
+Honestly, it’s useless trying to deal with you lot, I’m flogging a dead horse!

-Er not at seventy-seven pounds fifty a time, [you’ll not ?], Sir.
+Er not at seventy-seven pounds fifty a time, you’re not, Sir.

 I’m not dropping the price.

 Look, Sir… now why don’t we change our approach slightly, Sir?
 You know, try to sell something… well… nice.

 Well y..yes, Sir.
 Why don’t we try marketing something that people actually…

 —want, want to buy, as it were, yes, Sir.

 Sounds like a crackpot idea to me.
 Dear me, if you’ll think that—

 phone ringing, handset taken off cradle